cjmarkham/Gherklin/README.md

 | `GHERKLIN_FEATURE_DIR`     | Directory containing feature files                       |
 | `GHERKLIN_FEATURE_FILES`   | Comma-separated list of feature file paths              |

+**Notes:**

-**Note:** Environment variables take precedence over configuration file options.
+Environment variables such as `GHERKLIN_FEATURE_FILES` take precedence over configuration file options.

+If `GHERKLIN_CONFIG_FILE` is specified, this is used in place of the config file lookup.

 # Disabling Rules